mohamedzakigithub/readme-generator/README.md

 ## Environmental variables setup

-create .env file and add your github user name and password as per the example belwo.
+create .env file and add your github user name and password as per the example below.
 The app uses these data to access the github api.
 The .env file is included in the .gitignore file to stop it from being pushed to github for security.

 ```sh
 GITHUB_USERNAME = enter username here